Best Hikes on the Finger Lakes Trail

 Wear Blaze Orange

-Please see this November 2020 alert from New York State: DEC Reminds Outdoor Enthusiasts to Share the Woods Safely This Season
+Please see this October 2024 alert from the New York State Department of Environmental Conservation (DEC): DEC Reminds Outdoor Enthusiasts to Share the Woods Safely This Season

 In addition, wearing bright colors makes it easier for Forest Rangers, Environmental Conservation Police Officers, and other rescue personnel to find lost, sick, or injured people afield.